namgyupark22/_Detecting_Audio_Adversarial_Examples_with_Logit_Noising/README.md

 Finally, using 1-k inversion probability, we can caculate total inversion probability
 ![ex_screenshot](./figs/inversion_probability.png)

+To execute our detection system, you have to install a native_client file[native_client]https://github.com/mozilla/DeepSpeech/blob/v0.1.1/native_client/README.md
+However, the artifact expired, we should rebuid it.

+Enter the DeepSpeech original github site [DeepSpeech_v0.1.1]https://github.com/mozilla/DeepSpeech/tree/v0.1.1 You can install deepspeech by following the steps from the link above.

-If you already rebuild DeepSpeech v0.1.1 execute det_DeepSpeech.py
+If you rebuild DeepSpeech v0.1.1 execute det_DeepSpeech.py
 ```
 python3 python -u det_DeepSpeech.py --train_files "$any_file" --dev_files "$any_file" --test_files "$any_file" \
   --train_batch_size 1 \ --dev_batch_size 1 \ --test_batch_size 1 \  --n_hidden 2048 \ --epoch 1 \ --checkpoint_dir "$checkpoint_dir" \
 ```

-If you have to build DeepSpeech v0.1.1, follow this website process[DeepSpeech_v0.1.1]https://github.com/mozilla/DeepSpeech/tree/v0.1.1